medavox/tuki-nuwa/text/lessons/u-iku-sawa2.md

 word.
 In Tuki Nuwa, though, the vowels are all regular and never change pronunciation.

-If you're familiar with Spanish, Italian, or Esperanto, you'll recognize that Toki Pona's vowels are the same as in those languages.
+If you're familiar with Spanish, Italian, or Esperanto, you'll recognise that Tuki Nuwa's vowels are the same as in those languages.
 Study this
 chart:

   -------- --------------------